aaronkng/Tessellation/README.md

 # Goals of this project
-The objective of this project was to understand how tessellation via Bézier surfaces worked and develop a piepline that takes in control points from a text file as input outputs a smooth
+The objective of this project was to understand how Bézier surfaces operated and determine how their functionality can be used in surface tessellation.
+I developed a crude algorithm that
-3D object.
+would:
+- Take in the controls points from a text file
+- Based on the how many subdivisions of tessellation, calculate surface points that goes along the Bézier curve
+- Use an algorithm that would organize the surface points into strips of triangle primitives, a format that the VBO reads so that the GPU can calculate the surfaces  <br>

+This algorithm essentially takes in as input a text file of control points, and outputs a 3D object in which its smoothness is based on the number of subdivisions the user requested.

 # 0) Overview
 A Bézier curve is defined by a set of control points $\textbf{P}_0$ to $\textbf{P}_n$, where $n$ is the order of the Bézier curve ($n = 1$ for linear